 In most cases, yes.
 Also, remember, there are no separate hospital or anesthesiologist charges to pay because these procedures are done in our office.
 One of our services is to obtain pre-certification from your insurance company.
 For treatment of spider veins usually no, because they consider sclerotherapy to be a cosmetic procedure (ultrasound-guided sclerotherapy can often be an exception to this rule).

-No limitations are placed on normal activities.
+No limitations are placed on normal activities after high ligation.
 The incision needs to be kept dry until the stitches are removed, which is usually three days after your surgery.
 During this time you will need to shower.
 Bruising around the incision line is normal.
 No pain medications are usually required or prescribed so please have an over-the-counter analgesic (such as Tylenol or Motrin) available at home to be used if needed.

 Patients who have multiple risk factors for heart disease (such as male gender, smoking, high blood lipids, hypertension, a sedentary lifestyle or a strong family history of the disease) may need to preserve one of the saphenous veins, assuming that it is not already too abnormal.
 By combining ligation (tying the vein at the source of abnormal flow) and sclerotherapy, varicose veins can be removed while the saphenous vein is preserved.